 (Real Time) Collaboration

-When you do a personal brainstorm, you can be assured that you will find lots of new and interesting keywords.
-But when that doesn’t happen, you can start a real time collaboration session.
-What this basically means it that you can invite X number of people to work on your map, in real time or when the other people have time.
+When you do personal brainstorming, you can be assured that you will find lots of new and interesting keywords.
+But when that doesn’t happen, you can start a real-time collaboration session.
+What this basically means is that you can invite X number of people to work on your map, in real-time or when other people have time.

 STEP 2: Organize information

 While the first step is important to find the information you think you need, this step is probably even more important.
-Outlining your information creates the real insight, understanding, overview and knowledge you are looking for.
-This is the most important part in CREATING a mind map.
+Outlining your information creates the real insight, understanding, overview, and knowledge you are looking for.
+This is the most important part of CREATING a mind map.
 This is where you can see which people understand visually outlining information and which people don’t.

 You see, most trainers in mind mapping don’t spend time on this topic.
 They tell you to add information to the map and make it pretty.
 This is wrong.
 You should be spending most of your time in step 2 I believe.